environmental-bioinformatics-master/2023-HW3-Snakemake/README.md

 ```

 ## 3. Salmon Quantification
-Now, write a new rule called `salmon_quant` (there is a commented line in the current code that you can work off of).
+Now, write a new rule called `salmon_quant` (there is a commented line in the current code that you can use to begin your rule).

 This rule should do the following:
 1. Run the command: